 Electronic Billing - eBilling (WPI Only Sends Electronic Bills)

 Students will receive a notification to their WPI email when their eBill is available for viewing and payment.
 If multiple emails are received it is important to check this new eBill statement as something may have changed on your student account.
 Please note that WPI only sends bills electronically, you may print your bill on the eBill site at anytime.
 Students may create an authorized user to view and receive the bill as well, please see the Payment Options page.
+Students and authorized users may also enter a mobile phone number to receive text messages for notifications as well (standard text messaging rates may apply).

 Billing & Due Dates